Website Testing: The Complete Guide For 2021

 Check the security measures your testers use and keep them within your firewall.

-Every feature or chunk of functionality on your website need to be tested on as many device and platform combinations as possible to ensure a seamless experience.
+Every feature or chunk of functionality on your website needs to be tested on as many device and platform combinations as possible to ensure a seamless experience.

 API testing is another important component to consider.
 Many software development processes are shifting towards a service-oriented architecture (SOA) approach with the implementation of public APIs.
 However, API testing is complex and requires a high level of coding skills – but it is very important to add API testing in your software testing lifecycle to ensure bug-free APIs.